gotwarlost/istanbul/README.md

 gives you detailed help on all commands.

 Usage: istanbul help <command>

 Available commands are:

+      check-coverage
+              checks overall coverage against thresholds from coverage JSON files.
+Exits 1 if thresholds are not met, 0 otherwise

       cover   transparently adds coverage information to a node command.
 Saves coverage.json and reports at the end of execution

       help    shows help

       instrument
               instruments a file or a directory tree and writes the instrumented code to the desired output location

       report  writes reports for coverage JSON objects produced in a previous run

       test    cover a node command only when npm_config_coverage is set.
 Use in an `npm test` script for conditional coverage

 Command names can be abbreviated as long as the abbreviation is unambiguous

 The `cover` command
 -------------------